Sk3W3d/yet-another-board-game/README.md

         Obi-wan recovers HP of 40*(n-1), where n is the number of target hit by him.
     Ability 2 (special): force control
         POE consumption: 30
-        Obi-wan directly get the nearest buff existing on the map.
+        Obi-wan directly get the nearest health buff existing on the map.

 ### R2D2
     Related items: N/A